 In just one year, you will learn to write a basic news story, practice storytelling techniques, develop the skills to interview people effectively, and learn how to use social media to promote your story.
 You will hone your reporting skills in print, online, and broadcast settings.

 You will also develop practical skills to succeed in the world of freelance writing and content creation by learning how to pitch stories, invoice, file taxes and set up your own website.

-You will learn the storytelling techniques used throughout the industry, how to interview people in order to gather information effectively, and how to use social media to get your story out.
-At the end of your first term, you will apply those skills practicum to get a sense of what it’s like to work in a professional setting.
+At the end of your first term, you will complete a practicum to get a sense of what it’s like to work in a professional setting.

 Read testimonials from some of our graduates.
 Whether they are working for print, broadcast, or web-based media, are freelancing or in a related field, or have been doing something completely different, such as teaching, their Journalism training has helped them achieve their goals.